hakuhodo-technologies/scope-rl/README.md

 6. Tuomas Haarnoja, Aurick Zhou, Pieter Abbeel, and Sergey Levine.
 [Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor](https://arxiv.org/abs/1801.01290).
 In *Proceedings of the 35th International Conference on Machine Learning*, 1861-1870, 2018.

 7. Josiah P. Hanna, Peter Stone, and Scott Niekum.
 [Bootstrapping with Models: Confidence Intervals for Off-Policy Evaluation](https://arxiv.org/abs/1606.06126).
-In *Proceedings of the 16th International Conference on Autonomous Agents and Multi-agent Systems*, 2017.
+In *Proceedings of the 31th AAAI Conference on Artificial Intelligence*, 2017.

 8. Hado van Hasselt, Arthur Guez, and David Silver.
 [Deep Reinforcement Learning with Double Q-learning](https://arxiv.org/abs/1509.06461).
 In *Proceedings of the AAAI Conference on Artificial Intelligence*, 2094-2100, 2015.